oar-team/batsky-go-installer/README.md

 between Batsim and Kubernetes schedulers.

 ## Usage
-- Build this repo. `go build cmd/main.go`
+- `go build cmd/main.go`.
+I will refer to the built binary as `./main`.
+- `cd` into target project.
+- `./main /scheduler/source/files/`
+- `go mod tidy`
+- `go mod vendor`
-- `./main ./relative/path/to/dir1 ./relative/path/to/dir2 ...`
+- `./main ./vendor/dependency1 ./vendor/dependency2 ...`

+Notes :
-To show the files it will replace beforehand, type in "showFiles" to get a dryRun that will just print the path to the files.
+- To show the files it will replace beforehand, type in "showFiles" to get a dryRun that will just print the path to the files.
+- If github.com/oar-team has not appeared in the vendor folder, you need to manually copy over batsky-go source files and its dependencies. (to simplify the process, cd into batsky-go project, `go mod vendor`, copy over vendor content)
+- Do not replace the entire vendor folder.
+It is not needed, and will create circular dependencies.

 ## Why is this needed?
 The Kubernetes ecosystem revolves around its central API server asynchronously,